dojo/widgets/src/tab-container/README.md

 ### Accessibility Features

-Beyond complete keyboard accessibility, `TabController` ensures that all appropriate ARIA attributes are included.
+Beyond complete keyboard accessibility, `TabContainer` ensures that all appropriate ARIA attributes are included.